Travel-on-chain/.github/profile/README.md

 ## 📚 What We Learned

-We have gained a deeper understanding of the industry, enabling us to better understand and enter this promising field.
+We have gained a deeper understanding of the industry, enabling us to understand better and enter this promising field.
 At the same time, we have also acquired many useful development skills, making us more professional.
 Our progress has been rapid thanks to the Chainlink training courses.

 ### 🩹 Technical Challenges and Implementations

 1. **Pricing for Chainlink VRF Invocation**:
    - Due to the dynamic nature of gas fees, we have adopted a fixed pricing model to cover the total costs of Chainlink and on-chain transactions for each dice throw.
-   - To optimize costs and improve user experience, we plan to aggregate user requests over a specific time period on the server-side and then invoke the Chainlink VRF service collectively.
+   - To optimize costs and improve user experience, we plan to aggregate user requests over a specific period on the server side and then invoke the Chainlink VRF service collectively.
 2. **Contract Payment Methods**:
    - Currently, the contract only supports ETH as the payment method.
 However, we aim to expand this by integrating more payment options such as LINK, AVAX, BNB, etc. This will require the use of an additional price conversion contract to facilitate the switch between different currencies.
 3. **Contract VRF Call Return Speed**: